oVirt/ovirt-site/source/feature/hostpmmultipleagents.html.md

 ### Current status

-The current implementation of the Power Management is focused on supporting the most popular power management device, while the fencing proxi selection is naive, and there is no support for topologies where redundant power supply exists which requires supporting additional power management device.
+The current implementation of the Power Management is focused on supporting the most popular power management device, while there is no support for topologies where redundant power supply exists which requires supporting additional power management device.

 *   Last updated date: